doctorfree/Asciiville/markdown/asciiville.1.md

 **-V 'show'**
 : Displays an ascii art slide show

-    'show' can be one of 'Art', 'Doctorwhen', 'Dragonflies', 'Fractals', 'Friends', 'Iterated', 'Lyapunov', 'Nature', 'Owls', 'Space', 'Vintage', 'Wallpapers', or 'Waterfalls'
+    'show' can be one of 'Art', 'Doctorwhen', 'Dragonflies', 'Fractals', 'Friends', 'Iterated', 'Lyapunov', 'Nature', 'Owls', 'Space', 'Vintage', 'Wallpapers', 'Waterfalls', the name of a custom ascii art folder, or the slideshow keyword 'files' which indicates display a slideshow using the ascii art files provided on the command line

 **-Z**
 : Indicates do not play audio during slideshow/animation